Yevgeny Maximov

-Yevgeny Yakovlevich Maximov (Евге́ний Я́ковлевич Макси́мов; 4 March 1849 – 14 October 1904) was a Russian adventurer, soldier and journalist mostly remembered for his service with the South African Republic during the Second Anglo-Boer War.
+Yevgeny Yakovlevich Maximov (Евге́ний Я́ковлевич Макси́мов; 4 March 1849 – 14 October 1904) was a Russian Empire adventurer, soldier and journalist mostly remembered for his service with the South African Republic during the Second Anglo-Boer War.

 Early life

 Maximov was born in Tsarskoye Selo, an upper class suburb of St. Petersburg, the son of a Russian naval officer and a Swedish aristocrat.
 During his youth, he studied at the Institute of Technology and the law faculty of St. Petersburg University.
 In 1869, Maximov joined the Imperial Russian Army as an officer in His Majesty's Cuirassier Life Guard Regiment after passing the officer's exam.
 The boring and routine-bound life of an officer in peace-time proved to be difficult for Maximov who had a hyper-active personality which led him to crave action.

 In 1875, Maximov attempted to commit suicide, which led to him being dishonorably discharged from the Army.
 The suicide attempt and the dishonorable discharge created a black mark on Maximov's career, which he spent the rest of his life trying to erase.
 The British historian R. W. Johnson called Maximov a tragic figure as his dishonorable discharge from the Russian Army owing to his suicide attempt marked him out as a man whose honor could never be redeemed, leading Maximov to volunteer in successive wars in attempts to prove his courage to the world and restore his lost honor.